 Genevieve Sinha is a Boston-area speculative fiction writer who lives in a historic and slightly spooky town from the 1600s.
 A New Englander raised in a French-American family at the intersection of culture and languages, she is drawn to history, international travel, and finding the perfect croissant stateside.
 Genevieve’s stories explore self-discovery, friendship, and, of course, magic.
 Genevieve attended the Viable Paradise Workshop in 2019 and has published short stories in Apparition Lit and Beneath Ceaseless Skies, with a story forthcoming in Abyss & Apex next year.
 Genevieve is currently working on a YA fantasy novel.
 Follow Genevieve at www.genevievesinha.com.

 JC Peterson is a writer based in Denver.
 Her debut novel, BEING MARY BENNET, is slated to release winter 2022 with HarperTeen.
 When she’s not dreaming up new stories, she spends her time chasing her two young sons, hiking in the Colorado mountains, and planning her next adventure.
 Follow her on Insta @JCPwrites or on Twitter @JenC_P.

-Taylor Lauren Wou Ross is a writer and editor.
-She edits copy at Yoga Journal and reviews students’ college application essays with College Transitions.
-Since earning a BA in English from UCLA, Taylor has published short fiction in Gone Lawn, (parenthetical), Glass Mountain, Westwind, and others.
-Her current project is a YA novel.
-Taylor lives in Santa Barbara with her rescue pup, who is, luckily, both eager to join hiking adventures and snooze on the couch during writing time.
+Since earning a BA in English from UCLA, Taylor L. W. Ross has published short fiction in Gone Lawn, (parenthetical), Glass Mountain, Westwind, and others.
+She is a WriteMentor 2021 mentee, and her current project is a YA speculative romance novel.
+Taylor coaches college admissions essay writing with The Life You Write and lives in Santa Barbara with her rescue pup.
 Visit Taylor on Instagram @taylorlaurenross and Twitter @TaylorLaurenR.